 - Abbreviations (Thx or any other abbreviated word isn't appropriate)

 - Sent from my phone (if your phone automatically includes it, you can remove it in the settings)

-How to Close the Letter
+How to Sign a Cover Letter

 If you're sending an email, you can add your contact information below your name.
 For example: